psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 The people in the church tittered.

-"Wilt thou have this man to thy wedded husband ?"
+"Wilt thou have this man to thy wedded husband?"

 Silence !

 "What did hur thy," whispered Mrs. Jones to Betsy Preece.

-"Hur hanna said nothing !" replied Betsy.
+"Hur hanna said nothing!" replied Betsy.

 The bride looked around, anxiously, helplessly.

-"Wilt thou have this man ?" —the parson was repeating, when, with a load scream that echoed through the aisles, Clara fell to the ground.
+"Wilt thou have this man?" —the parson was repeating, when, with a load scream that echoed through the aisles, Clara fell to the ground.

 Astonishment and consternation were visible on every face.

 "Run for water," said the parson.

 The old clark bobbled off to the vestry, and fetched some.
 Mrs. Markey sprinkled the bride's face; and the clergyman patiently waited. book in hand.
-Presently, the young girl resovered consciousness, and her mother lifted her up and put her to stand as she was before, whispering, " I think you can go on again, sir Now, Clara, dear, don't be foolish !"
+Presently, the young girl resovered consciousness, and her mother lifted her up and put her to stand as she was before, whispering, " I think you can go on again, sir Now, Clara, dear, don't be foolish!"

 A third time the question was asked— " Wilt thou have this man? "

-"Never !" cried the bride; " O Ralph!
+"Never!" cried the bride; " O Ralph!
 O poor drowned Ralph! " and, turning round, she hid her face, and sobbed on her mother's breast.

-The clergymen closed his book, and looked from one to the other. " Take me home! take me home !" shrieked unhappy Clara.
+The clergymen closed his book, and looked from one to the other. " Take me home! take me home!" shrieked unhappy Clara.

 "The service cannot proceed," said the clergyman; "you had better get her home as quickly as you can."